googleapis/nodejs-firestore/api-report/firestore.api.md

 // build/types/src/reference/field-order.d.ts:22:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/types/src/reference/field-order.d.ts:24:4 - (tsdoc-undefined-tag) The TSDoc tag "@class" is not defined in this configuration
 // build/types/src/reference/query-options.d.ts:27:4 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/types/src/reference/query.d.ts:435:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
 // build/types/src/reference/query.d.ts:441:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/types/src/reference/query.d.ts:443:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // build/types/src/reference/query.d.ts:452:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/types/src/reference/query.d.ts:454:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // build/types/src/reference/query.d.ts:454:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-// build/types/src/reference/query.d.ts:456:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // build/types/src/reference/query.d.ts:456:15 - (tsdoc-param-tag-with-invalid-type) The @param block should not include a JSDoc-style '{type}'
-// build/types/src/reference/query.d.ts:458:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // build/types/src/reference/query.d.ts:460:24 - (tsdoc-escape-right-brace) The "}" character should be escaped using a backslash to avoid confusion with a TSDoc inline tag
 // build/types/src/reference/query.d.ts:460:17 - (tsdoc-malformed-inline-tag) Expecting a TSDoc tag starting with "{@"
-// build/types/src/reference/query.d.ts:469:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
-// build/types/src/reference/query.d.ts:471:8 - (tsdoc-undefined-tag) The TSDoc tag "@return" is not defined in this configuration
 // build/types/src/reference/query.d.ts:473:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
-// build/types/src/reference/query.d.ts:659:8 - (tsdoc-param-tag-missing-hyphen) The @param block should be followed by a parameter name and then a hyphen
 // build/types/src/reference/query.d.ts:660:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/types/src/reference/vector-query.d.ts:51:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration
 // build/types/src/reference/vector-query.d.ts:56:8 - (tsdoc-undefined-tag) The TSDoc tag "@private" is not defined in this configuration